 Start a new tradition over winter break and enjoy some one-on-one time with your kids.

 Indoor play spaces are a great place to explore new toys and burn off extra energy.

 - Local Libraries to Read Together

-Grab some new titles and enjoy an afternoon at home.
+Grab some new titles and enjoy a quiet afternoon at home.
 Here’s a list of some of our favorites.
 Many libraries are offering winter reading programs to incentivize reading fun.

 - Shop Local

 While the holiday rush may be over, get lost in the aisles of locally owned toy and book stores.
 Get ideas from staff, or find inspiration for your next family activity.

 - Have Fun at Days Off or Winter Break Camp